Skip to main content

 “Avasya bolega.”
 Ajabdeh kissed Amar’s forehead as he extended his hand to Kunwar Pratap “DDah….dahh….”

 “Daajiraj bolna chahte!”
-Pur helped a clueless Kunwar Pratap who smiled surprised.
-Pur left the trio silently as Kunwar Pratap placed Amar down to crawl on the floor while he and Ajabdeh stared at their boy and smiled proud, parents to the future of Mewar.
+Pur helped a clueless Kunwar Pratap, who smiled in surprise.
+Pur left the trio silently as Kunwar Pratap placed Amar down to crawl on the floor while he and Ajabdeh stared at their boy and smiled proudly, parents to the future of Mewar.
 He held her hand in silence as she beamed with pride and saw her happiness like his most prized possession.

 “Sadev aise hi haste rahiyega Ajabdeh.”
 Made her blush.